FlexCode29/LSE-AI/README.md

 - space: desks/a room
 - GPUs: access to the T4s on Fabian, and to new clusters when available
 - recognition: hosting our repo on the DSI GitHub
+- support to research efforts: direct DSI staff involvement/help with recruiting and travel support if accepted to conferences